pluiedev/alien/README.md

  - Currently dependencies from `.deb` files are not processed, which means `.rpm` packages converted from `.deb` packages may not install correctly.

+ - You can't install the package yet, and `alien` currently doesn't clean things up.

 From the original `alien`'s 8.95 release (which is to my knowledge the latest), on top of which this port is based:

  - Handling postinst script when converting to/from .slp packages.